malcata/hackathon/README.md

 - person_id -> With the ids of the people that applied at '2019-03-13'

-The score should be based on the F1 score when comparing the submitted IDs with what actually happened
+The score should be based on the F1 score when comparing the submitted IDs with what actually happened.

+In the data folder, there is a file called "solution.csv" containing the actual solution we are looking for with this challenge - the real list of people that applied on '2019-03-13'.
+You may use it (carefully) to check how you are doing and to present your final F1 score obtained.

 ## Data Dictionary